Weasels Ripped My Flesh

 8. My Guitar Wants To Kill Your Mama

-MY GUITAR WANTS TO KILL YOUR MAMA is the original version from Criteria Stduios in Miami with final overdubs at T.T.G. and Whitney.
+MY GUITAR WANTS TO KILL YOUR MAMA is the original version from Criteria Studios in Miami with final overdubs at T.T.G. and Whitney.

 9. Oh No

-[...] was cut at Apostolic Studios in New York, along with OH NO.
+OH NO [...] was cut at Apostolic Studios in New York.

 The composition came first.
 And the "Oh No" lyrics were written in response to the Beatles' "All You Need Is Love."